A Simple-but-effective Baseline for Training-free Class-Agnostic Counting: Method

 where $\text{AvgPool}$ is the average pooling operation. $n_{\text{ref}}$ is the number of given reference objects and is set to 3 by default in the literature~\cite{ranjan2021learning}. $\mathsf{P}_\text{ref}$ denotes the average of referenced object features, a.k.a prototypes. $\text{sim}(\cdot, \cdot)$ is the similarity function and the cosine function is used in this study. $\mathcal{S}^i$ is the similarity score for each object proposal $i$.

 Next, an overall segmentation for interested objects can be obtained by selecting mask proposals whose similarity score is higher than a predefined threshold $\theta$. \hm{However, searching for an optimal $\theta$ can be hard} due to the feature representations of SAM lacking clear semantic-related knowledge~\cite{ma2023can,li2023semantic}.
-As empirical analysis presented in Figure~\ref{fig:sam_vs_dino}, many objects of different categories from the reference object may have a quite close similarity score to that of objects in the same category, thus it is inevitable to output poor counting results with noisy segment generation. \hm{For instance, the SAM feature struggles to differentiate between apples and other messy objects in row 1, as well as children's hair and feet in row 2 of Figure~\ref{fig:sam_vs_dino}. }
+As empirical analysis presented in Figure~\ref{fig:sam_vs_dino}, many objects of different categories from the reference object may have a quite close similarity score to those objects of the same category, thus it is inevitable to output poor counting results with noisy segment generation. \hm{For instance, the SAM feature struggles to differentiate between apples and other messy objects in row 1, as well as children's hair and feet in row 2 of Figure~\ref{fig:sam_vs_dino}. } Moreover, our empirical findings (the first two rows in Table~\ref{tab:aba}) indicate that the enhanced recall of referenced objects achieved through the proposed superpixel method does not improve the final counting performance when the SAM feature representation is directly employed for object discrimination.
+Therefore, to obtain a plausible counting accuracy, using semantic-rich features for mask proposal selection becomes indispensable.

-In order to obtain a plausible counting accuracy, using semantic-rich features for mask proposal selection becomes indispensable.
 Recently, many vision foundation models with rich semantic knowledge have been made accessible to the public, such as DINO~\cite{caron2021emerging,oquab2023dinov2}.
-Combining with the semantic-rich feature representation, the final counting results can be obtained